Carnival In Crete, History and Tradition / Video

 “Apokries” or ”Karnavali”- Three Weeks of Street Festivities

-Cities and villages host many private and public events, such as parties, festivities, and masquerades, organized by schools, companies, and cultural institutions.
-Also, dance, music, and theater performances can take place in parks, on the streets, and in city squares.
-They are a great way to bring people together and showcase Cretan culture and traditions by engaging locals and tourists alike.
+Cities and villages host many events, both public and private.
+These include parties, festivities, and masquerades organized by schools, companies, and cultural institutions.
+People enjoy dance, music, and theater performances in parks, streets, and city squares.
+These events bring together locals and tourists and showcase Cretan culture and traditions.

-Even for modern society, the end of winter with the welcoming of spring is an important time of the year.
-"Apokries" is a traditional festival closely related to the astronomical calendar and essentially with the birth of nature and the beginning of a new agricultural year, as well as with the Christian Orthodox Easter calendar.
+Even today, the end of winter and the arrival of spring is an important time of year.
+The "Apokries" festival is tied to the astronomical calendar, celebrating the rebirth of nature and the start of a new agricultural year, as well as the Christian Orthodox Easter calendar.

-Cretan carnivals are usually held in Souda, Paleochora, Kalyves, Kastelli / Kissamos, Malia, and Heraklion, but the most famous is the Rethymnon Carnival, a spectacular "production" of choreography and sound, stories, and characters, with obvious Venetian influence.
-You can find more about Rethymno Carnival on the official website of the event.
+Cretan carnivals are typically held in Souda, Paleochora, Kalyves, Kastelli/Kissamos, Malia, and Heraklion, but the most famous is the Rethymnon Carnival.
+This spectacular event combines choreography, sound, storytelling, and characters, all infused with noticeable Venetian influence.
+You can find more information about the Rethymno Carnival on the official event website.

-"Kathari Deftera"-The Religious Day of Purity and Beginning of the Spring
+"Kathara Deftera" - The Religious Day of Purity and the Beginning of Spring

-The carnival show concludes across Greece with one of Greece’s most important feast days – Kathara Deftera – which symbolizes a fresh start after the carnival extravagance.
-Literally translated as “Clean Monday” ("kathara" = clean, “deftera”= Monday), this day begins the "Sarakosti" (Lent) during which, for 7 weeks until the Orthodox Easter Sunday, no meat, fish, eggs, dairy products, or oil are consumed.
-The spiritual significance of the day is the purifying of the body and soul, inviting everyone to direct their way of life to holiness, balance, and wisdom and to practice fasting with clean hearts and good thoughts.
+The carnival season concludes across Greece with one of the country’s most significant feast days – Kathara Deftera, which symbolizes a fresh start after the carnival extravagance.
+Literally translated as “Clean Monday” ("kathara" = clean, “deftera” = Monday), this day marks the beginning of "Sarakosti" (Lent), during which no meat, fish, eggs, dairy products, or oil are consumed for seven weeks until Orthodox Easter Sunday.
+The spiritual significance of this day lies in the purification of body and soul, inviting everyone to guide their lives toward holiness, balance, and wisdom, and to practice fasting with clean hearts and good intentions.

-Celebrating the arrival of spring, the Cretans dedicate this day to outdoor family activities: hiking on the mountain or walking on the beach, picnicking with traditional vegetarian delights next to some of the most popular seafood, the widespread custom of flying kite, and free concerts, offered by the local artists and music bands.
+To celebrate the arrival of spring, Cretans dedicate this day to outdoor family activities, such as hiking in the mountains or strolling along the beach, picnicking with traditional vegetarian dishes and popular seafood, flying kites, and enjoying free concerts performed by local artists and bands.

-Needless to say, if you like to have some fun, Crete is one of the best wintertime destinations!
-Just wear your fancy robes, masks, or funniest costumes, wander through the streets, mingle with the locals, get in tune with their cheerful vibes, and surrender to the spirit of the Carnival!
+If you are looking for fun, Crete is one of the best wintertime destinations!
+Just wear your festive robes, masks, or funniest costumes, wander through the streets, mingle with the locals, soak in the cheerful atmosphere, and embrace the spirit of the Carnival!

 Καλές Απόκριες! / Kales Apokries!